 Whole life insurance provides lifelong coverage for seniors, combining a death benefit with a cash value component.
 While more expensive than term life, it provides guaranteed coverage that doesn't expire and is often used to cover final expenses.

-Whole life policies build cash value over time, which you can borrow against.
+Whole insurance policies build cash value over time, which you can borrow against.
 This makes it ideal for estate planning and if you're looking to leave a tax-free inheritance.

 - Want coverage that lasts your entire lifetime